flodlan/Lab-Wiki/documents/technical-help/maths-and-stats/maths-and-stats.md

 ### Probability Theory

 * [MCMC sampling for dummies](https://twiecki.io/blog/2015/11/10/mcmc-sampling/) - amazing, hands-on Python tutorial on Markov Chain Monte Carlo with very clear explanations on the topic.

+### Extra

+* [Understanding Convolutions](https://betterexplained.com/articles/intuitive-convolution/) - A very intuitive and extensive blogpost to understand what convolutions actually do